blueSparrow2000/DiceGame/README.md

 2024.08.01 Ruin area now works (+relics!) / Boss(halo) clear ending credit! / more UI: hover mouse over buffs(when fight) to see effects of each buffs / on enemy's show next move: what the mark means (it will {attack/defend/regen/buff/???} next turn etc.) / hover over enemy to see their name / added thorny enemy / Shop: Add a common relic for the shop! / when player wins a fight, show what the player earned from that combat (gold / tiles / relics etc.)

-2024.08.02 add summoning type enemy / add tile adding enemy / hover over mini tiles to see their names and descriptions
+2024.08.02 add summoning type enemy / add tile adding enemy / hover over mini tiles to see their names and descriptions / Added slime tile / bosses spawn past -100, -150 (ruin boss), -200 and at LIMIT

 2024.08.03 TODO: make spike, proliferation tiles to actually work